vaddya/big-data-spark/README.md

 * `titanic` - Predicting Titanic survivors
 * `wikipedia` - Languages popularity based on Wikipedia articles
 * `stackoverflow` - Distributed k-means algorithm which clusters posts on StackOverflow according to their score
-* `timeusage` - Identifying three groups of activities and observing how do people allocate their time between these activities
+* `timeusage` - Identifying three groups of activities and observing how do people allocate their time between them